Tekali7/IlBelPaese/README.md

 # Il Bel Paese

-A website here to provide information about an italian restaurant based in Austria, Schruns.
+A website here to provide information about an Italian restaurant based in Austria, Schruns.

 The central location of the restaurant makes it an ideal destination for tourist but also for the locals alike.
 The restaurant is being loved by customers since its opening in 1998, due to the tasty italian meals made with authenticity and love.